jurkovicmartin/Smartwatch-Data-Analysis/README.md

   </tr>
 </table>

 Corelation matrix tells us how correlative are features between each other.
-We look at this because PCA couldn't be a good choice for some highly correlative dataset.
-In our case correlation looks good (near 0).
+We look at this because PCA might not be a good choice for some highly correlative dataset.
+In our case correlations look alright (near 0).

 ### PCA
-In this case we will use PCA to reduce the dataset dimension from 6 (without ids) to 2.
-With **2 dimensions** we can easily visualize the data points.
+In this project we will use PCA to reduce the dataset dimension from 6 (without ids) to 2.
+With **2 dimensions** we can easily visualize the data points in a 2D plot.

 *Dataset analysis*